-On July 20, 2015, the former dictator of Chad, Hissène Habré, will stand trial on charges of crimes against humanity, torture and war crimes before the Extraordinary African Chambers in the Senegal court system.
-The chambers were inaugurated by Senegal and the African Union in February 2013 to prosecute the “person or persons” most responsible for international crimes committed in Chad between 1982 and 1990, the period when Habré ruled Chad.
-After two days, the trial was adjourned when Habré’s lawyers refused to appear and the court appointed three lawyers to represent him and gave them 45 days to prepare the case.
-The trial will resume on September 7.
+On May 30, 2016, judges at the Extraordinary African Chambers in the Senegal court system will deliver their verdict in the trial of former dictator of Chad, Hissène Habré.
+Habré faces charges of crimes against humanity, torture and war crimes, and the prosecutor has asked the court to hand down a life sentence.
+The chambers were inaugurated by Senegal and the African Union in February 2013 to prosecute the “person or persons” most responsible for international crimes committed in Chad between 1982 and 1990, the period when Habré was president.

-Habré’s trial is the first in the world in which the courts of one country prosecute the former ruler of another for alleged human rights crimes.
-It is also the first universal jurisdiction case to proceed to trial in Africa.
-Universal jurisdiction is a concept under international law that allows national courts to prosecute the most serious crimes even when committed abroad, by a foreigner and against foreign victims.
-The New York Times has called the case “a Milestone for Justice in Africa.”
+The trial began on July 20, 2015 and ended on February 11, 2016, after testimony from 93 witnesses and final arguments.
+It was the first trial in the world in which the courts of one country prosecuted the former ruler of another for alleged human rights crimes.
+It was also the first universal jurisdiction case to proceed to trial in Africa.
+Universal jurisdiction is a principle of international law that allows national courts to prosecute the most serious crimes even when committed abroad, by a foreigner and against foreign victims.
+The New York Times has called the case “a milestone for justice in Africa.”

-The following questions and answers provide more information on the case and what lies ahead.
+The following questions and answers provide more information on the case.

 - Who is Hissène Habré?